Urinary incontinence is the unintentional passing of urine. It's a common problem thought to affect millions of people.

 Use the healthy weight calculator to see if you are a healthy weight for your height.

-Get more information and advice about losing weight.
+Get more information and advice about managing your weight.

 Depending on your particular bladder problem, a GP can advise you about the amount of fluids you should drink.